Kingdom of Italy (Napoleonic): Army

 The regions of the Napoleonic Kingdom of Italy had been borderline demilitarized in the prior century, and it was a popular sentiment among French and Italian administrators that the Italians had no military value.
 Napoleon was conscious of the challenge of creating an effective army in a country where the traditional military spirit had disappeared.
 However, after much work and reform, the army finally reached both its quantitative conscription goals and qualitative parity in training and discipline with regular French army units by 1810-1812.
 Between 1800 and 1812, the Kingdom of Italy, with a population of somewhat over 6 million, supplied 200,000 soldiers to Napoleon's armies.
 Due to their extensive employment in the Peninsular War and the Russian campaign, they nonetheless had high casualty rates.
+In addition to these 200,000, a similar number of troops were conscripted from the Italian provinces directly annexed into the French Empire.
+Thus 400,000 Italian soldiers fought for France in the Napoleonic Wars, excluding those who served in the army of the Kingdom of Naples.
+At least three-quarters of these men served outside of Italy.

 The army of the Kingdom derived from that of the Republic, which conscripted 31,200 civilians between 1803 and 1805.
 The two Hussar regiments were converted into Dragoons and renamed Regina (Queen's Dragoons) and Napoleone (Napoleon's Dragoons), this brigade became the main cavalry force of the Kingdom in all campaigns.
 The Presidential Guards of the Republic were renamed the Royal Guards, to which was added, in 1806, the regiment of Royal Velites.
 In 1805, the Kingdom had, in addition to the two Dragoon regiments and the Royal Guards, five line and two light Infantry regiments, along with one light Cavalry (Chasseurs à Cheval) and one Artillery regiment.
 In 1807, the Jäger battalion Brescia was increased to three battalions and renamed the 3rd Light regiment.
 Also in 1807, the Royal Dalmatian regiment and the Jäger battalion Istria were formed by recruits from the former Venetian domains attached to the Kingdom.
 By the end of 1808, the overall combat strength was increased from two to three combat battalions per regiment, with the creation of the 6th and 7th Line regiments from the areas of the Papal States now attached to the Kingdom, and the 2nd Light cavalry.
 In 1809, an additional regiment, the 4th Light, was formed, and the companies of the Jäger battalion Istria were reassigned to the 1st and 2nd Light, along with two more cavalry regiments, the 3rd and 4th Light (Chasseurs à Cheval), being formed in 1810.